Skip to Content

 ATV Chest Protectors: A Complete Buyers Guide

-Over the years I have tried a lot of different riding gear, chest protectors are no different.
-The most important thing to consider when looking for a chest protector, is the level of protection it offers.
-The second most important thing, is how comfortable it is to wear.
+Over the years, I have experimented with various riding gear, and chest protectors have been no exception.
+The most important thing to consider when looking for a chest protector is the level of protection it offers.
+The second most important thing is how comfortable it is to wear.

 I have tried many different chest protectors and roost guards during my time riding.
 I look at the price versus what value you get as far as safety protection and comfort.
 I have researched safety standards, and I don’t just automatically go with the most expensive items.
-I like to make sure I get my moneys worth.
+I like to make sure I get my money’s worth.
+In this article, I’ll help you make informed choices for a chest protector that enhances safety, protection, and your overall riding experience.
+Read on!

-I like the shoulder protection on this chest protector, and it has a neck brace fitting system to prevent the chest protector from interfering with a neck brace, if you decide to wear one.
-It is a very breathable piece with vents to allow excellent air flow.
-It’s also comforting to know that it’s been CE EN1621 saftey level 2 certified.
-Not surprising since it’s made from high density poly ethylene for the outer shell.
-And still remains comfortable because of the AirFit soft impact foam on the inside.
+I, equally, like the shoulder protection on this chest protector, and it has a neck brace fitting system to prevent the chest protector from interfering with a neck brace if you decide to wear one.
+It is a very breathable piece with vents to allow excellent airflow.
+It’s also comforting to know that it’s been CE EN1621 safety level 2 certified.
+Not surprising since it’s made from high-density polyethylene for the outer shell.
+And remains comfortable because of the AirFit soft impact foam on the inside.

 Both of these chest protectors can be worn under or over a jersey.
 I’ve worn it both ways and either way works fine.
 Leatt makes a great chest protector for the money, if you spend a little extra now on a quality piece of gear, it will save you money in the long run.
 I could’ve bought three of these with the amount I’ve wasted on cheap chest protectors.
 The cheap ones just don’t last, and don’t look nearly as nice as these.